-- 1 Adequately fit the lens until you achieve a rotational stable fit with aligned peripheral haptics. - 2 Notate the location of the dot in degrees using the slit rotation control ring in your slit lamp.
-The channel will be adequately positioned regardless of where the dot is resting on the eye. - 3 Determine the position of the dot (in degrees), the width (in degrees) and the depth of the channel (mm) required to vault the anatomical obstacle.
-You can request up to 4 SmartChannels per lens, and they can be positioned in any location in the lens.
-If you need to add another Smartchannel, note the start point in degrees, the end point in degrees and the depth, and submit to your representative using your order form.
+1 Adequately fit the lens until you achieve a rotational stable fit with aligned peripheral haptics.

-NOTE: If you have a scleral topographer, move the cursor to the area of elevation to find out information about location and the depth, and determine your starting point and endpoint of your SmartChannel in degrees.
-We recommend adding 10° to each side, as shown below.
+- 2 Notate the location of the dot in degrees using the slit rotation control ring in your slit lamp.
+The channel will be adequately positioned regardless of where the dot is resting on the eye. - 3 Determine the position of the dot (in degrees), the width (in degrees), and the depth of the channel (mm) required to vault the anatomical obstacle.
+You can add up to 4 SmartChannels per lens, and they can be positioned in any location in the lens.
+If you need to add another channel, simply click "Add Channel" in the SmartChannel window and repeat steps.

-Pinguecula example.
+NOTE: If you have a corneo-scleral profilometer, move the cursor to the area of elevation to find information about location and depth, and determine starting point and end point of your SmartChannel in degrees.
+We recommend adding 10° to each side, as shown on next page.

-Data obtained from Eaglet Eye's ESP:
+Pinguecula example Data obtained from Eaglet Eye's ESP:

-1 Location: 351°
+- Location: 351°

-2 Depth: 375μ
+- 2 Depth: 375μ

-(3) Move cursor to the superior and inferior edge of the pinguecula to determine starting point and end point of Smart-Channel in degrees.
+- 3 Move cursor to the superior and inferior edge of the pinguecula to determine starting point and end point of SmartChannel in degrees.